IanRT1/BandiBot/README.md

 ## 🌟 Credits & Acknowledgements

-- **Ian Ramirez**: For the foundational architecture and conceptualization.
 - **OpenAI**: For the cutting-edge GPT-3.5 Turbo model and unmatched API support.
 - **Discord**: For the platform, API, and the vibrant community that drives projects like BandiBot.